omkarasal/hello-world/README.md

 # hello-world
-This is my first github project
+I am new to github.
+This is my first github project.